astrofrog/pyavm/README.md

 class method using the filename of the image (or any file-like object):

     >>> avm = AVM.from_image('myexample.jpg')

+Only JPEG and PNG files are properly supported in that the parsing follows the JPEG and PNG specification.
+For other file formats, PyAVM will simply scan the contents of the file, looking for an XMP packet.
+This method is less reliable, but should work in most real-life cases.

 ### Accessing and setting the meta-data